JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrent-mutability.md

 Thread-isolated state also avoids the consistency issues with `AtomicReference`.
-Because all operations happen in the state thread, and because you're scheduling work, you can perform operations with multiple steps and guarantee consistency without needing to manage thread exclusion.
+Because all operations happen in the state thread, and because you're scheduling work, you can perform operations with multiple steps and guarantee consistency without managing thread exclusion.
 Thread isolation is a design feature of the Koltin/Native state rules, and isolating mutable state works with those rules.

 Thread-isolated state is also more flexible from the perspective that you can make mutable state concurrent.
 You can use any type of mutable state, rather than needing to create complex concurrent implementations.

 ## Low-level capabilities

 Kotlin/Native has some more advanced ways of sharing concurrent state.
-If you are doing things that require high levels of performance you may occasionally need to avoid the concurrency rules altogether.
+To reach high performance, you may need to avoid the concurrency rules altogether.

 > This is a more advanced topic.
 You should have a deep understanding of how concurrency in Kotlin/Native works, under
 > the hood, and be very careful when using this approach.
 Learn more about [concurrency](https://kotlinlang.org/docs/reference/native/concurrency.html).